I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-getencryptionbltkey.md

 ## -remarks
 <p>The hardware and driver can optionally support the <i>GetEncryptionBltKey</i> function for all crypto types.  </p>

 <p>Each time the Direct3D runtime calls the driver's <i>GetEncryptionBltKey</i> function, the driver should generate a new read-back key.
-If the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh451619">CreateCryptoSession</a> function previously created the encryption session with the <b>CryptoType</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542923">D3DDDIARG_CREATECRYPTOSESSION</a> structure set to D3DCRYPTOTYPE_AES128_CTR, the driver and hardware should encrypt the read-back key with the session key.</p>

-<p>The hardware and driver can optionally support the <i>GetEncryptionBltKey</i> function for all crypto types.  </p>

-<p>Each time the Direct3D runtime calls the driver's <i>GetEncryptionBltKey</i> function, the driver should generate a new read-back key.
-If the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh451619">CreateCryptoSession</a> function previously created the encryption session with the <b>CryptoType</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542923">D3DDDIARG_CREATECRYPTOSESSION</a> structure set to D3DCRYPTOTYPE_AES128_CTR, the driver and hardware should encrypt the read-back key with the session key.</p>
+If the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createcryptosession.md">CreateCryptoSession</a> function previously created the encryption session with the <b>CryptoType</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-createcryptosession.md">D3DDDIARG_CREATECRYPTOSESSION</a> structure set to D3DCRYPTOTYPE_AES128_CTR, the driver and hardware should encrypt the read-back key with the session key.</p>

 ## -requirements
 <table>